ricn/ricn.github.io/_drafts/understand-indexing-in-postgresql-with-rails.markdown

 ---
 layout: post
 title: "PostgreSQL indexing in Rails"
-date:   2013-08-19 18:00:00
+date:   2013-08-20 23:00:00
 categories: rails postgresql
 ---
 <p class="lead">
 	The things you need to know about PostgreSQL indexes to keep your Rails applications snappy.
 </p>

-Reading about indexing can be a little bit boring but the truth is that to create a snappy Rails application you need to create effective indexes for your database.
+The purpose of indexes is to make access to data faster.
+Most of the time an index will make your queries faster but the trade off is that for each index you have your data insertion will become slower.
+That's because when you insert data with an index it must write data to two different places.

 PostgreSQL has many types of options when it comes to indexing.
 The one we're going to focus on in this article is the [B-tree](http://en.wikipedia.org/wiki/B-tree) index type which is the most commonly used index type for most use cases.

 #### Primary key indexes

 Ok, let's start with the basics.
 In general it's a good practice to add an index for the primary key in your tables.
 If your table will have a large number of rows it makes good use of an index and the lookup will take place in the index instead of sequentially scan your table for the matching rows.
 Luckily, PostgreSQL automatically creates an index for primary keys to enforce uniqueness.
-Thus, it is not necessary to create an index explicitly for primary key columns.
+Thus, it is not necessary to create an index explicitly for primary key columns:

-If you run the migration below...
 {% highlight ruby %}
 class CreateProducts < ActiveRecord::Migration
   def change